alesk/cv/README.md

 to the paradigm of functional programming, I felt the second "aha" moment in my life and pieces started coming together.

-Simplicity is not easy but is well worth the trouble.
+[Simplicity might not easy](http://www.infoq.com/presentations/Simple-Made-Easy) but is well worth the trouble.

 I put up [some code examples](GALLERY.md).
 Some of them are in private repositories, so please create github.com and bitbucket.org accounts and let me know your email so I can grant you